Best Sony Prime Lens Under $500

 💰 Lowest Price Pick:

-Sony FE 50mm f/1.8 – The essential entry-point for any new photographer.
+Sony FE 50mm f/1.8 – The most affordable entry into full-frame photography.

 Buy Now